Ph.D., Univ. of Massachusetts (1970)

 M.S., Univ. of Massachusetts (1969)

 B.A., Trinity College (1966)

 Dr. Lee graduated from Trinity College in 1966.
 He earned his Ph.D. in clinical psychology in 1970 from the University of Massachusetts.
 He returned to Trinity in 1969 and currently serves as Director of the Counseling Center and Associate Professor of Psychology.
-He founded the Journal of Nonverbal Behavior, currently in Volume 30, and served as its editor from 1976-1986.
-He has served as President of the Connecticut Psychological Association (1977-78), a member of the national Council of Representatives of the American Psychological Association (1982-1985), and has been Chair of the Ethics Committee of the Connecticut Psychological Association since 1990.
+He founded the Journal of Nonverbal Behavior, currently in Volume 38, and served as its editor from 1976-1986.
+He has served as President of the Connecticut Psychological Association (1977-78), a member of the national Council of Representatives of the American Psychological Association (1982-1985), and Chair of the Ethics Committee of the Connecticut Psychological Association from 1990-2014.

 Dr. Lee teaches courses in the areas of psychotherapy theory, mind/body health, and clinical psychology.
-He has published in the areas of eating disorders.
-He also serves as faculty adviser and assistant coach of the nationally third-ranked Trinity women's squash team.
+He has published in the areas of meditation and eating disorders.
+He also serves as faculty adviser and assistant coach of the 2014 National Champion Trinity women's squash team.